aimms/how-to/Articles/365/365-nonlinear-presolve.rst

 Of all nonlinear solvers in AIMMS (CONOPT, KNITRO, MINOS, SNOPT, BARON, LGO, AOA) only CONOPT and BARON use preprocessing techniques.
 When CONOPT [5] solves a model, it tries to detect recursive or triangular equations that can be solved before the optimization is started.
-The equations identifi ed in this way can be solved independent of the optimization, and they can therefore be removed from the optimization process.
+The equations identified in this way can be solved independent of the optimization, and they can therefore be removed from the optimization process.
 In BARON [14] range reduction is part of the branch and reduce algorithm and used at every node in the search tree.